Editor, Quant investing

-Rob Mannix is the desk editor for asset management and insurance, covering risk management, derivatives and regulatory issues as they affect the buy side.
+Rob Mannix is the desk editor for investment, covering systematic investment strategies from quant funds to factor investing.
 He was previously responsible for Risk.net’s insurance coverage.

 Rob joined Infopro Digital (then Incisive Media) in 2008, having previously worked at Euromoney Institutional Investor, covering legal and regulatory issues affecting capital markets.

 Reluctance of ESG investors to sell holdings is pushing prices even higher

 Ex-Citadel, Millennium risk manager says fundamental investors have much still to improve

 Market microstructure theory may also explain long-term patterns in stock markets

 Quantbot Technologies uses ‘smart data routing’ to stop runaway spending on data and computing

 Scale helps in handling new data, but alpha may be found in niche strategies

 Replication could allow financial firms to use – and monetise – data that was previously off-limits